Liu Congyi

-Liu Congyi (劉從一; 742 – November 4, 785) was a Chinese historian and politician during the Tang dynasty, serving as a chancellor during the reign of Emperor Dezong.
+Liu Congyi (劉從一; 742 – November 4, 785), posthumous name Jing (敬), was a Chinese historian and politician of the Tang dynasty, serving as a chancellor during the reign of Emperor Dezong.

 Background

 Liu Congyi was born in 742, during the reign of Emperor Xuanzong.
 He came from a line of officials of the Tang dynasty, starting with his great-great-grandfather Liu Linfu (劉林甫).
 His great-granduncle Liu Xiangdao served as a chancellor during the reign of Emperor Gaozong, and Liu Xiangdao's son Liu Jingxian served as a chancellor late in the reign of Emperor Gaozong as well as the regency of Emperor Gaozong's wife Empress Dowager Wu (later known as Wu Zetian) over their sons Emperor Zhongzong and Emperor Ruizong.
 Liu Congyi's grandfather Liu Lingzhi (劉令植) served as a deputy minister, while his father Liu Ruzhi (劉孺之) served as the deputy mayor of Jingzhao Municipality (京兆), which included the Tang capital Chang'an.